 Light Up Your Laundry Life…But Only if You’re in the Room!

-For starters, make sure your bulbs are as energy efficient as possible.
+For starters, make sure the bulbs are as energy-efficient as possible.
 Try upgrading if you are using older fluorescent bulbs.
-Compact Fluorescent Light (CFL) bulbs have become the most popular energy saving lighting replacements.
-LED bulbs, while more expensive up front, use significantly less watts according to The Simple Dollar.
+Compact Fluorescent Light (CFL) bulbs have become the most popular energy-saving lighting replacements.
+LED bulbs, while seemingly more expensive upfront, use significantly fewer watts, according to The Simple Dollar.
 Once you upgrade, consider installing manual timer switch controls, as they work well with either CFL or LED lighting systems, according to the Department of Energy.
 Using a timer switch puts the power of lighting in your tenants’ hands.
-They set the amount of time needed, do their laundry, and leave the room without wasting more energy than necessary.
+They can set the amount of time needed, do their laundry, and leave the room without wasting more energy than necessary.
 Using these methods can potentially save you hundreds of dollars in electricity costs.